After 3 years… I have finally completed my degree!

 Should you be going to university just know:

 - Where you’re from will spark more conversations than I care to count.
-(Unless you’re from a city nobody will know where it is either.)
+(Unless you’re from a city nobody knows where it is which will spark a new debate.)

 - It’s not a birthday unless someone brings out a Colin the caterpillar cake.